6pm Wed 20 May 2026

 Other time zones: https://www.timeanddate.com

-What happens when AI can generate texts, illustrations and concepts that mirror established aesthetics, or create new genres?
-Are we witnessing novel forms of collaboration or fundamental challenges to artistic authenticity?
+AI and Text: Are we witnessing novel forms of collaboration or fundamental challenges to artistic authenticity?

-Whether you're an artist, curator, collector, or simply curious about our evolving creative landscape, this Zoom-only session offers essential perspectives on thoughtfully integrating AI into our creative ecosystems while preserving the human values at the heart of artistic expression.
+Whether you are an artist, curator, collector, or simply curious about our evolving creative landscape, this Zoom-only session offers essential perspectives on thoughtfully integrating AI into creative practice while preserving the human values at the heart of artistic expression.

 Eventbrite booking soon — Zoom only

-AI & Art Talk is followed by Genetic Moo Talk and Exhibition on Tues.
+Our next talk is Genetic Moo Talk and Exhibition on Tues.
 16th June.

 Visit Events for all Events and Exhibitions.